kianjad/Crypto-Price-Prediction/README.md

 ## What This Project Does

 Options markets encode the collective beliefs of market participants about future asset prices.
-By observing how implied volatility varies across strikes — the **volatility smile** — we can recover the full probability distribution the market is pricing in, without assuming any particular model.
+By observing how implied volatility varies across strikes (the **volatility smile**) we can recover the full probability distribution the market is pricing in, without assuming any particular model.

 This project does that in three steps: